jxjo/Xoptfoil2/README.md

 Therefore no version 1.0 is available yet, but only regular beta versions, which are published here under 'Releases'.

-### Main Features
+## Main features

 * Optimization with 'Particle Swarm Optimization'
   - particle retry and rescue
-  - dynamic weighting of operating points during optimization
+  - dynamic weighting of operating points
 * Aerodynamic evaluation based on Xfoil
   - retry of unconverged operating points
   - outlier detection of xfoil results
+* Available shape functions
+  - Hicks Henne bump functions
+  - Bezier curves for top and bot side
+  - Modification of geometry parameters
 * Definition of an optimization tasks with operating points by
-  - min cd, max cl/cc, max cl
+  - min cd, max cl/cd, max cl, min sink
   - target values for cd, cl/cd, cm
   - flap angle or flap angle optimization
-* Geometry targets like thickness and camber
+* Definition of geometry targets thickness and camber
-* Available shape functions
-  - Hicks Henne bump functions
-  - Bezier curves for top and bot side
-  - 'Camber-Thickness' modifying geometry parameters
 * Curvature control
   - bump detection for Hicks Henne shape type
   - max curvature at trailing edge
 * 'Worker' tool for automization of typical tasks

 ## Software Design